You are staring at your computer’s screen.

 As the story goes before dying, Publius ordered his literary executors to burn his work.
 But Emperor Augustus ordered them to disregard Publius’ wish.

-That was how the most influential poem of Western literature was born.
+That was how the most influential poem in Western literature was born.
 Indeed, that man was Publius Vergilius Maro (better known as Virgil), and his work was the Aeneid!

 What can we learn from this story?